 User stories are probably the most popular agile technique to capture product functionality: Working with user stories is easy.
-But writing good stories can be hard.
+But telling effective stories can be hard.
 The following ten tips help you create good stories.Read More

 Tag archive for "product manager"

 Learn how to develop 10 important leadership qualities that help you become a successful product manager and effective product leader.
 Grouped in pairs, the qualities balance and complement each other.Read More